Spenca/SATSolver/README.md

 <br />
 <br />
 ### Third Extended Task
 The third extended task consisted of testing a different SAT-solver.
 For this task we chose to use walksat, available at <a href="https://www.cs.rochester.edu/u/kautz/walksat/">https://www.cs.rochester.edu/u/kautz/walksat/</a>.
+Walksat must be installed for the following script to work, this can be accomplished by running the makefile included in this repo.
 <br />
 <br />
 **test_puzzles_script_walksat.py**